 PointsBet is as unique of a sportsbook as you’ll find.
 There is also a local feel that you won’t find elsewhere, with routine profit and odds boosts on Lions and Pistons games.
 The MasterCard option is another unique feature that brings convenience and a smooth transaction process to customers who want instant access to their funds.
 And, of course, there’s PointsBetting.

 Promotions are always happening and are front-and-center on the home page.
 Bettors will have some kind of boost or contest at their fingertips, and they won’t have to dig to find them like they might at other sportsbooks.
 There are no rollover requirements on free bets, the karma committee offers payouts on bad beats, and customer support is among the best we’ve found among the major sportsbooks.
 It all boils down to an excellent experience that’s among the best we’ve reviewed, and they get an added bonus if you’re a fan of local Michigan teams.

 Yes, you can use PointsBet in Michigan, one of six states where operator has a sportsbook.
 The other five are Illinois, New Jersey, Iowa, Indiana and Colorado.

-Yes, PointsBet is licensed and regulated by the Michigan Gaming Control Board and 1-00% legal to use in Michigan.
+Yes, PointsBet is licensed and regulated by the Michigan Gaming Control Board and is 100% legal to use in Michigan.

 Users must be 21 or older to place a sports bet on PointsBet.

-Yes, all gambling winnings – no matter the amount – are considered taxable income and must be reported on state and federal tax returns, according to the IRS.
+Yes, all gambling winnings – whether $100 or $1 million – are considered taxable income.
+That means, according to the IRS, you must report them on your state and federal tax returns.
 Use our tax calculator to figure out how much you would need to pay.